Squadhunt/arc/frontend/README.md

-# GameConnect Frontend
+# ARC Frontend

-A modern React frontend for the GameConnect gaming social media platform.
+A modern React frontend for the ARC Gaming platform.

 ## Features